chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 - Parameter file for CFD-DEM simulation of the spouted bed: ``gas-solid-spouted-bed.prm``
 - Parameter file for particle generation and packing: ``dem-packing-in-spouted-bed.prm``

 -----------------------
 Description of the Case
 -----------------------

-This example simulates the spouting of spherical particles in air.
-As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-beml>`_, we use ``lethe-particles``to fill the bed with particles, and ``lethe-fluid-particles`` as a solver of CFD-DEM.
+This example simulates the spouting of spherical particles in air in a cylindrical geometry.
+As noted in the example of `Gas-Solid Spouted Bed <../gas-solid-spouted-bed/gas-solid-spouted-beml>`_, we use ``lethe-particles`` to fill the bed with particles, and ``lethe-fluid-particles`` as a solver of CFD-DEM.

 -------------------
 DEM Parameter File
 -------------------

 Here, we will focus only on the parts that have been modified.

 Mesh
 ~~~~~

 In this example, we are simulating a cylinder shaped spouted bed.
-As noted in another example, we introduce the flow through a short channel that is connected to the inlet of the bed.
+We introduce the flow through a short channel that is connected to the inlet of the bed.
 A schematic image is shown below;

 .. image:: images/geometry.png
     :alt: The geometry and boundary conditions